Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/docs/sample-02-check-permissions-by-claims-in-access-token.md

 11. Access **http://localhost:8080/resource-server-1/role/resource-server-1-role-2**, it will return 500.
 Check the log of [sample-02-client], it show that [sample-02-resource-server] returned 403 to [sample-02-client]. which means [sample-02-client] doesn't have authority to access this endpoint of [sample-02-resource-server].

 # 5. Homework
+1. Try to use groups for authorization.
+2. List all claims that can be used for authorization.